eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/2020-07-19-Dotnet-Dapper.md

 ##### What is Dapper?

-In simple terms, Dapper is a simple object mapper for .NET.
+In simple terms, Dapper is a object mapper for .NET.
 It owns the title fo "King of Micro ORM".
 It is virtually as fast as using a raw ADO.NET data reader.
 It allows one to be very flexible with writing SQL queries themselves thereby ensuring optimal performance. [read more](https://dapper-tutorial.net/dapper)

 Unlike the full-blown ORMs (ei, [NHibernate](https://nhibernate.info/), [EntityFramework](https://docs.microsoft.com/en-us/ef/ef6/), or [SQLAlchemy](https://www.sqlalchemy.org/)), Dapper focuses more on mapping the data to its code representation, leaving the other configurations upto the developer.
 This allows for some flexibility in the way the data is queried/manipulated.
 This increased flexibility however, comes with some benefits and drawbacks.
 Lets go over some of them.